coryinsiderz/rnodec.io/content/blog/now-what-02b-on-saving.md

 draft = false
 +++

 So you got some 🥩 cooking with a few worthy Terra Station validators.
-[You got some of your extra `LUNA` in Anchor bonded, provided as collateral, and you have borrowed `UST` against it]({{< relref "now-what-02a-on-saving.md" >}}).
+You got some of your extra `LUNA` in Anchor [bonded] ({{< relref "now-what-02a-on-saving.md" >}}), provided as collateral, and you have borrowed `UST` against it.
 Now you got some `UST` burning a hole in your proverbial pocket.
 What can you do with it?

 ## "Saving" with `UST`